mrfranzn/Fishers_LDA/README.md

 # Fishers_LDA
-Discriminant analysis on generated data and on the Ionosphere Dataset.
+We perform discriminant analys on data with categorical dependent variables and continuous and continuous independent variables.
+The first part labels generated data from two distributions with different means and covariance matrices; the second part classfies data from the Ionosphere Dataset.